sudha-vijayakumar/299A-SMARTRec/README.md

 # 299A-Conversational-Recommendation-System-using-Semantic-Knowledge-Graph

-Master's thesis - Work in progress
+Execute the *.ipynb in the below order: